"Why Are You Married Then? A Real Answer from a Polyamorous Wife (We Didn’t Break Up — We Rewrote the Rules)"

 It allowed him to connect with women who spark parts of him I don’t.

-We still cook meals and laugh about old stories.
+We still cooked meals and laugh about old stories.

 We still fight and make up like any long-term couple.